klauspost/asmfmt/README.md

 See [Example 1](https://files.klauspost.com/diff.html), [Example 2](https://files.klauspost.com/diff2.html), [Example 3](https://files.klauspost.com/diff3.html), or compare files in the [testdata folder](https://github.com/klauspost/asmfmt/tree/master/testdata).

-Status: Beta.
-The format will still change, and there may unknown cases where the formatting mangles the output.
+Status: STABLE.
+The format will only change if bugs are found.
 Please report any feedback in the issue section.

 # install